A Simple Message of Thanks

 Expressing gratitude is one of the most important things you can do in any relationship or partnership.
 Taking the moment to reflect on who and what we are grateful for in our lives has a number of benefits including opening doors to better relationships, improvement in psychological well-being, improvement in physical health, and increases empathetic thought and behavior to name a few.

 I juxtapose showing gratitude with another thought: Eulogies.
-My mother attended the funeral of a dear friend of hers last week and she told me about the eulogy that her friend’s daughter gave.
+A while back, my mother attended the funeral of a dear friend of hers and told me about the eulogy that her friend’s daughter gave.
 She mentioned how touching it was and how it encapsulated her friend’s life and spirit so well.
 But it made me think: Did her friend know how everyone felt about her?
 I often feel like we say all these amazing things about someone after they have died, but we fail to say these things to the person when they are still alive.

 But if I really want to get into the spirit, I need to express my gratitude to the people in my life right now while they are still with me.
 You can do this yourself with the people in your life, in particular with your mentee or mentor.